 Impacts and Results

-• Trained over 400 individuals from local government, informal waste sector, and local organizations to build local capacity for solid waste management planning and programs.
+• Trained nearly 700 individuals (63% women) from local government, informal waste sector, and local organizations to build local capacity for solid waste management planning and programs.

 Program Grantees

-• Soneva Namoona is building on its Soneva Namoona program that works with island communities on waste management.
-Soneva is working with the local Atoll Council to audit current waste management systems and address system gaps—ultimately creating and piloting an island model for waste management that can be replicated across Baa Atoll and other island communities.
-Elements of the model include: improving collection logistics for plastics, so that it is more consistent and reliable; training women’s development committees in household collection and promotion of 3Rs, so that new jobs and opportunities for income are available to women, while expanding local waste services; scaling home composting and solutions for organic waste management; and establishing new resources in the community for reuse/recycling.
+• From 2021 to 2024, Soneva Namoona worked with island communities in the Maldives to strengthen waste management.
+To do so, Soneva worked with the local Atoll Council to audit current waste management systems and address system gaps—ultimately creating and piloting an island model for waste management that can be replicated across Baa Atoll and other island communities.
+Elements of the model included: improving collection logistics for plastics, so that it is more consistent and reliable; training women’s development committees in household collection and promotion of 3Rs, so that new jobs and opportunities for income are available to women, while expanding local waste services; scaling home composting and solutions for organic waste management; and establishing new resources in the community for reuse/recycling.

 Videos